CiscoDevNet/NX-SDK/README.md

         NOTE: To run the python App using NX-SDk in BASH, use /isan/bin/python to run the app as it sets the necessary environment needed to run python Apps in BASH.
       ```
+  - NOTE: Maximum of only 32 NX-SDK applications can be run at a time both from VSH & BASH.

 ## 7. Verify if Custom Application is running
   - Check if your service is running by